junxit/us-congress-bills-109/bill.md

 In this Act the following definitions apply:

 - **(1)** *Economic development* The term “economic development” means taking private property, without the consent of the owner, and conveying or leasing such property from one private person or entity to another private person or entity for commercial enterprise carried on for profit, or to increase tax revenue, tax base, employment, or general economic health, except that such term shall not include—
-  - **(A)** conveying private property to public ownership, such as for a road, hospital, or military base, or to an entity, such as a common carrier, that makes the property available for use by the general public as of right, such as a railroad, public utility, or public facility, or for use as a right of way, aqueduct, pipeline, or similar use;
+  - **(A)** conveying private property to public ownership, such as for a road, hospital, or military base, or to an entity, such as a common carrier, that makes the property available for use by the general public as of right, such as a railroad, or public facility, or for use as a right of way, aqueduct, pipeline, or similar use;
   - **(B)** removing harmful uses of land provided such uses constitute an immediate threat to public health and safety;
   - **(C)** leasing property to a private person or entity that occupies an incidental part of public property or a public facility, such as a retail establishment on the ground floor of a public building;
-  - **(D)** acquiring abandoned property; and
+  - **(D)** acquiring abandoned property;
-  - **(E)** clearing defective chains of title.
+  - **(E)** clearing defective chains of title; and
+  - **(F)** taking private property for use by a public utility.
-- **(2)** *Federal economic development funds* The term “Federal economic development funds” means any Federal funds distributed to States or political subdivisions of States under Federal laws designed to improve or increase the size of the economies of States or political subdivisions of States.
+- **(2)** *Federal economic development funds* The term “Federal economic development funds” means any Federal funds distributed to or through States or political subdivisions of States under Federal laws designed to improve or increase the size of the economies of States or political subdivisions of States.
 - **(3)** *State* The term “State” means each of the several States, the District of Columbia, the Commonwealth of Puerto Rico, or any other territory or possession of the United States.

 ## § 9.
 Severability and effective date

 - **(a)** *Severability* The provisions of this Act are severable.
 If any provision of this Act, or any application thereof, is found unconstitutional, that finding shall not affect any provision or application of the Act not so adjudicated.
 - **(b)** *Effective date* This Act shall take effect upon the first day of the first fiscal year that begins after the date of the enactment of this Act, but shall not apply to any project for which condemnation proceedings have been initiated prior to the date of enactment.

+## § 10.
+Sense of Congress

+It is the policy of the United States to encourage, support, and promote the private ownership of property and to ensure that the constitutional and other legal rights of private property owners are protected by the Federal Government.

+## § 11.
+Broad construction

+This Act shall be construed in favor of a broad protection of private property rights, to the maximum extent permitted by the terms of this Act and the Constitution.